HaliteChallenge/Halite-II/spec/SPEC.md

 # Backups

-Backups are made hourly from the website and the database to a server using rsync.
-Only the most recent data from the webserver is kept, while all versions of the database are stored.
+Backups are made hourly from the website/manager server and the database server to a server using rsync and cron.
+Only the most recent data from the website/manager server data is kept, while all versions of the database data are stored.

 # Monitoring